 - accident frequencies (derived from historical datasets);

-- physical consequences of incidents within tunnel(s) and along the open routes;
+- physical consequences of incidents within tunnel(s) and along open routes;

 - effects of hazards (such as heat and smoke) on people.

 The results for different routes and traffic are calculated in terms of Societal Risk.
-This reflects the range of possible outcomes of an accident, each with different probabilities.
+The Societal Risk reflects the whole range of possible outcomes of all possible DG incident scenarios for a group of people.
 There might be a low chance of injuring most of the people in a town, or a higher chance of injuring just a few of them.